treeverse/lakeFS/docs/reference/commands.md

 ### lakectl doctor

-Run a basic diagnosis of lakectl configuration
+Run a basic diagnosis of the LakeFS configuration

 ```
 lakectl doctor [flags]